tadasdanielius/celery-mongo/README.md

 ## Security

-By default users can execute every task but if needed restrictions can be defined server side
+By default users can execute every task but if needed restrictions can be defined server side.
+Please note, security restrictions are only tested when task is executed from the browser.

 ```js
 // only logged user